Anna Nicole Smith Still Dotes On Daughter Dannielynn From Beyond The Grave

 Anna Nicole Smith Sends Dannielynn Special Gifts

 According to Daily Mail, Anna Nicole Smith will again be remembered, when Larry Birkhead and Dannielynn appear on ABC’s 20/20 to talk about their memories of Smith and the ways in which the late model is still remembered by her family.
-It seems difficult for the young girl to talk openly about her mother on camera, preferring to share her love for french fries and her excitement over a recent Washington D.C. trip, but a poem written by Dannielynn and shared by Larry reveals more of the mother/daughter bond.
+It seems difficult for the young girl to talk openly about her mother on camera, preferring to share her love for french fries and her excitement over a recent Washington, D.C., trip, but a poem written by Dannielynn and shared by Larry reveals more of the mother/daughter bond.

 “Ever since my mother’s death, a friends of hers said she would send me pretty butterflies,” wrote Dannielynn of Anna Nicole Smith.
 “So butterflies chase me everywhere, and I let the butterflies come out of my pencil and fly on my paper with their wings of love.”

 During the interview, Birkhead took the opportunity to reveal the truth about Anna Nicole’s drug usage, emphasizing that Smith was not out on the street looking for drug pushers to a get a fix.
 In reality, Birkhead says all of her drug usage was prescribed for pain, resulting from back pain and breast enhancement procedures.
-He adds that Smith wasn’t following the advised dosage and says Smith increased her drug usage, when she became pregnant with Dannielynn.
+He adds that Smith wasn’t following the advised dosage and says Smith increased her drug usage when she became pregnant with Dannielynn.

 “I was concerned that she was – the medications that she was taking and what impact it would have on our child at the time,’ says Birkhead.